Madhav-Murali-NITC/SE_LAB_Team8_NITCONF/README.md

 - Email notifications for registration and paper submission.
 - Web browser communications for paper submission.

+### Frontend Implementation
+-The frontend of the NITCONF Conference Website utilizes React, HTML, CSS, and JavaScript to efficiently call backend APIs and render dynamic content.
+Through React's component-based approach, we ensure seamless data retrieval and presentation to users.
+-HTML and CSS handle layout and styling, while JavaScript facilitates API interaction, enhancing user experience by displaying user profiles, submission statuses, paper details,submitted versions and their associated comments.

 ## System Features

 ### Authentication